seangwright/kentico-xperience-13-style-guide/docs/guide/project-setup-and-configuration.md

 - Create a documentation folder in the repository and add dated SQL scripts to it
 - These scripts should be documented with comments and detail one time data migrations or imports
 - They can be linked to from an [ADR](#maintain-architectural-decision-records-adr)
+- Include Kentico Xperience Hotfix scripts

 **Why?**

 The impact of changes to the database are not visible through source control, so it can be difficult to determine when or why changes to data/schema were made from SQL.
-Commited scripts help match these changes with related code changes at a given point in time.
+Committed scripts help match these changes with related code changes at a given point in time.

+**Why?**

+Some Kentico Xperience 13 hotfixes include SQL scripts that the [KIM or Hotfix Utility](https://docs.xperience.io/external-utilities/kentico-xperience-hotfix-and-upgrade-utility) will apply for you.
+However, in production environments these should be applied manually (or through CI/CD automation) and having them documented in the repository makes them easily accessible.

 **Why?**